-One of the most powerful environmental influencers is an leader or authority’s language.
+One of the most powerful environmental influencers is a leader or authority’s language.
 I call the empowering words a leader uses, Power Words.

 A parent, teacher, pastor, supervisor, manager, or leader’s use of words can have a major impact on the people they lead.

 Numerous research studies have investigated the impact words have on people’s behavior.
 Theses studies validate what most of us would guess.

 The more positive words you use, the more positive people will think and behave.
 Likewise, the more negative an influencer’s words, the more negative their followers thinking and outcomes will be.